Cash Flow Strangulation

 (Forged through collective intelligence of the founding team.)

-Every feature evaluated against a single filter: does it directly protect or grow the merchant's operating margin?
+Every feature meets one test: does it directly protect or grow operating margin?
 If not, it is cut.

-Where a self-healing static model delivers 95% of the accuracy of a live API call at a fraction of the infrastructure cost, the static model wins.
+Where a self-healing static model delivers 95% of live accuracy at a fraction of the cost, the static model wins.

-Every system built as an independently activatable module — so the platform scales incrementally without requiring a full rebuild at each stage.
+Every system is an independently activatable module — the platform scales incrementally, never a full rebuild per stage.

 Seven core systems across two release stages — five shipped in the MVP, two fully designed and staged for post-onboarding activation.
 Select a layer to explore.